perfsonar/docs/release_candidates/4.0rc1/_sources/install_debian.txt

 Installation on Debian
 **********************

-For perfSONAR 3.5.1 we provide part of the perfSONAR toolkit as Debian packages for four different architectures.
-This should enable you to deploy a perfSONAR measurement point on one of the following distributions:
+perfSONAR combines various sets of measurement tools and services.
+For perfSONAR 4.0 we provide the whole perfSONAR toolkit as Debian packages for four different architectures.
+This should enable you to deploy a full perfSONAR node on one of the following distributions:

 * Debian 7 Wheezy
 * Debian 8 Jessie
 * Ubuntu 12 Precise
 * Ubuntu 14 Trusty

+Debian meta packages are available to install the bundles described in :doc:`install_options`.
 Here are some instructions to get you started with the perfSONAR toolkit on Debian hosts.

 System Requirements
 ===================

-* **Hardware:** We provide Debian packages for 4 different architectures:
+* **Hardware:** We provide Debian packages for 5 different architectures:

   * 32-bit (i386)
   * 64-bit (amd64)
   * ARMv4t and up (armel)
   * ARMv7 and up (armhf)
+  * ARM64 (arm64) (only for Debian 8)

 * **Operating System:**  Any system running a Debian 7, Debian 8, Ubuntu 12 or Ubuntu 14 OS is supported.
 Other Debian flavours derived from Debian 7 or 8 or Ubuntu 12 or 14 might work too but are not officially supported.